-Depending on the type of defect, surgical procedures are designed to either restore normal anatomy and/or physiology or palliate by improving physiology.
+Depending on the type of defect, surgical procedures are designed to either restore normal anatomy or physiology (or both) or palliate by improving physiology.
 The latter is more realistic for severe defects that lead to single ventricle physiology.
-The majority of CHD require open-heart cardiac surgery, although increasing numbers of patients are being managed using catheter-based procedures.
+The majority of CHDs require open-heart cardiac surgery, although increasing numbers of patients are being managed using catheter-based procedures.
 The cost of surgical interventions increases incrementally as CHD becomes more complex, and outcomes are often less than ideal.
 Many CHDs require multiple operations, often into adolescence or adulthood.
-In most cases, surgical intervention requires lifelong medical supervision to monitor for potential complications (Zuhlke, Mrabel, and Marijon 2013).
+In most cases, surgical intervention requires lifelong medical supervision to monitor for potential complications (Zühlke, Mirabel, and Marijon 2013).

-Several new pediatric heart programs have been established in LMICs, such as China, India, and Vietnam, and increasing numbers of heart operations and catheter interventions are being performed.
+Several new pediatric heart programs have been established in LMICs, such as in China, India, and Vietnam, and increasing numbers of heart operations and catheter interventions are being performed.
 Still, few comprehensive pediatric heart centers with the capability for infant and newborn heart surgery exist in LMICs; many of these centers, especially in India, are in the private sector and financially out of the reach of average families (Kumar and Shrivastava 2008; Saxena 2005).
-Existing centers are clustered in selected cities and regions with relatively better human development indices, and many children in Asia, Africa, and South America have no access to pediatric heart care (Zuhlke, MIrabel, and Marijon 2013).
+Existing centers are clustered in selected cities and regions with relatively better human development indices, and many children in Asia, Africa, and South America have no access to pediatric heart care (Zühlke, Mirabel, and Marijon 2013).